-Let’s first dive into some resources that briefly explain what a recession is, the causes, and the effects.
-Although there are multiple definitions used for a recession, a widely accepted version is: a slowdown of economic activity lasting several months.
+Let’s first dive into some resources that briefly explain what a recession is, the history of recessions in the U.S., and some fears you may have about a stagnating economy.
+Although economists use multiple definitions to describe a recession, a widely accepted version is a decline in economic activity that lasts several months.

 Since recessions are declared after they’ve begun, the ideal way to prepare for one is by planning for any economic hardships that may come your way.
 In other words, the old adage about preparing for the worst and hoping for the best applies.
 That said, fortifying your finances later is better than never.
 Here are a few tips and topics that can help you better weather an economic downturn.

 You can take little steps to organize your finances that may help during a recession.
 If you don’t already have a monthly budget, this can be an excellent place to start.
 Take a look at your income and expenses each month to determine how you should be budgeting.

 By: Liz Young | Updated: Sept.
 15, 2022